-When the mud is static, the rheological properties should prevent solids (weighting material and drilled formation solids) from settling.
+When the mud is in a static condition, the rheological properties should prevent solids (weighting material and drilled formation solids) from settling.
 The relevant property in this respect is the mud’s gel strength.
-The drilling mud gel strength is caused by the interactive forces between colloids (e.g. clay particles), polymer radicals, or emulsion droplets in mud which form a more or less rigid structure (gel).
-The gel strength, being the force required to initiate movement in a gelled fluid is measured with a FANN rotational viscometer (Check viscometer test procedure).
+The drilling mud gel strength is caused by the interactive forces between colloids (e.g., clay particles), polymer radicals, or emulsion droplets in mud, which form a more or less rigid structure (gel).
+The gel strength, being the force required to initiate movement in a gelled fluid, is measured with a FANN rotational viscometer (Check viscometer test procedure).

 How Does Gel Strength Occur In Drilling Mud?

-Gel strength arises mainly from the attraction between particles and from friction between solids in suspension.
+It arises mainly from the attraction between particles and friction between solids in suspension.
 Gels may be progressive or fragile.
-Progressive gels increase continuously for a long period of time.
-This may create problems during tripping (surge/swab pressures) and when resuming circulation.
+Progressive gels increase continuously for an extended period of time.
+This increase may create problems during tripping (surge/swab pressures) and when resuming circulation.
 Fragile or “flat” gels reach a near-maximum in a brief time interval.
-You might also be interested in yield point of drilling mud.
+You might also be interested in the yield stress of drilling mud.

 Progressive Gel Strength

-Normally the gel strength increases with time in a stagnant drilling mud (“progressive” gels), which is reflected in the difference between the “zero” and “ten minutes” gel strength values (measuring gels subsequently after ten seconds and ten minutes is a standard procedure).
-Some progressiveness in gel values is required to prevent solids from settling during long-stagnant periods.
+Usually, it increases with time in a stagnant drilling mud (“progressive” gels), which is reflected in the difference between the “zero” and “ten minutes” gel values (measuring gels subsequently after ten seconds and ten minutes is a standard procedure).
+Some progressiveness in gel values is required to prevent solids from settling during long stagnant periods.

-The level and progressiveness of the gel strength values depend on concentration and type of interacting particles.
-The initial gel strength is mainly determined by the concentration of the particles, whereas the ten minutes gel is largely governed by the rigidity of the interparticle structure formed.
-In clay-based muds, the interparticle structures can be quite strong, which is reflected in progressive gel development in those muds.
-On the other hand, the bonds between polymers are rather weak, which results in “flat” gels in polymer muds.
-In IOEM the gels are largely provided by the emulsion droplets.
-The concentration of these droplets is high, which explains the characteristic high initial gel strength of IOEM.
-In addition to that, the presence of clays that have undergone treatment with a surfactant to make them oil dispersible is mainly responsible for the increased 10 minutes gel strength in these muds.
+The level and progressiveness of the gel strength values depend on the concentration and type of interacting particles.
+The concentration of the particles mainly determines the initial gel strength.
+In contrast, the ten-minute gel is primarily governed by the rigidity of the interparticle structure formed.
+In clay-based muds, the interparticle structures can be strong, reflected in progressive gel development in those muds.
+On the other hand, the bonds between polymers are relatively weak, which results in “flat” gels in polymer muds (flat gel).

-Decreasing Gel strength is one of the measures to avoid Lost circulation Problems
+Note: Decreasing Gel strength is one of the measures to avoid Lost Circulation Problems.

 Gel Strength Values In Drilling Mud

-Typical values of gel strength which should be aimed for are:
+Typical values that should be aimed for are:

 |Item||10’’ gel (lbs/100 ft2)||10’ gel (lbs/100 ft2)|